Generative AI for Multiple Choice STEM Assessments: Conclusions

 We have demonstrated that generative models can produce plausible, pedagogically valuable distractors, despite their known limitations in mathematical reasoning and symbolic manipulation.

 Our findings suggest that, when used within a constrained framework, generative AI offers meaningful advantages.
 It reduces the time and effort required to create high-quality assessments, supports content variation through parameterization, and retains academic rigour by allowing expert validation at key integration points.
 This approach not only addresses practical concerns in content development, but also underscores a productive reinterpretation of AI ``hallucinations'', reframing them as opportunities for convincing distractors.
+As Alhazmi et al.~\cite{Alhazmi2024} note in their survey of distractor generation research, recent advances in large language models have improved contextual coherence but still struggle with producing distractors that are pedagogically valid and semantically distinct.
+This reinforces our emphasis on validation workflows that preserve mathematical rigor while leveraging AI’s generative potential.

 Mathematical subjects are particularly susceptible to a generate-validate workflow.
 In many cases, generated alternatives may be checked by a numerical or symbolic mathematical engine.
 Future work will extend this work for commercial applications, ensuring that the validation process is robust, transparent, and scalable.
 While this study relied on a sequenced testing loop within Möbius to verify answer uniqueness, mathematical coherence, and semantic integrity, future work must focus on formalizing and automating this validation pipeline.
 This includes developing automated test suites for symbolic equivalence, mathematical correctness, and user feedback for prompt refinement.